How do you select your caregiver?

 How do you train your employees?

 Our training begins the moment a caregiver comes into our office.
 We conduct an initial skills assessment to determine the abilities of each of our staff.
 Our staff receives ongoing training and support as they work with our clients in the field.
 This program covers the most practical topics and situations encountered in home care.
+In some cases, our caregivers are trained by a Licensed Vocational Nurse.

 What happens if my caregiver is sick?